The Singer and the Song

-The Singer and the Song is the 1971 second album by Labi Siffre.
+The Singer and the Song is the second studio album by English singer-songwriter Labi Siffre, released in 1971, by Pye International.

 All songs written and performed by Labi Siffre.
 Musical Directors were Gordon Beck and John Bell.
 The album was recorded at Chappell Studios and IBC Studios and was produced by Labi Siffre and Ian Green.

 The re-mastered album was released on CD in 2006 by EMI featuring 6 bonus tracks and liner notes by Labi Siffre.